openproof-net/rpo-spec-v0.1/README.md

 Very few artifacts are verifiable.

 OpenProof is born from this failure.
-It establishes a minimal, deterministic and testable foundation that any machine, institution or jurisdiction can check — independently, predictably, transparently.
+It provides a minimal, deterministic and testable foundation that any machine, institution or jurisdiction can check independently and predictably.

-If machines can verify integrity, and humans can read coherence, then society can trust evidence again.
+If machines can verify integrity, and humans can read coherence, society can trust evidence again.

-2. 🏛️ What OpenProof Is — A Minimal, Enforceable Standard
+2. What OpenProof Is — A Minimal, Enforceable Standard

-The RPO v0.1 (Rapport Probatoire Ouvert) guarantees three structural invariants:
+The RPO guarantees three invariants:

 ✔ Integrity